jsr-core/unknownutil/README.md

 // `maybe` returns `string | undefined` so it suites with `??` const _: string = maybe(a, is.String) ?? "default value";
 ```

-## Migration

-See [GitHub Wiki](https://github.com/jsr-core/unknownutil/wiki) for migration to
-v3 from v2 or v2 from v1.

 ## License